Thanos1716/pixel-consistency/README.md

 This project is licensed under the permissive Creative Commons Zero 1.0 license in order to bring pixel consistency to as many people as possible, that means you can use any model in this pack however you like, you don't even have to give me credit, although that's always appreciated.

 Note that the license CC0-1.0 applies to all of the models and most of the textures used in this pack.
 Some textures in this pack are modified versions of the vanilla assets, which are required to make the pack work, however no direct copies of assets under Mojang copyright are included.
-If you wish to use all of the CC0-1.0 assets without dealing with Mojang's assets, they can be found [here](https://github.com/Thanos1716/pixel-consistency/tree/main/source/cc0-assets/).

 ## Credit